 All members of staff must be aware of the school's systems for supporting child safeguarding, including the role of the school's Designated Safeguarding Lead (DSL).

-In this school the DSL(s) is/are: Jane Baker - Headteacher or DDSLs Georgina Wall, Tina Ellis & Francesca Smith.
+In this school the DSL(s) is Jane Baker, Headteacher.
 Staff have a professional duty to report concerns about the welfare of a child.
-Any such concerns must be raised without delay to the school's DSL in the first instance or the DDSLs if the DSL cannot be located.
-In the event that none of the above are available contact the school office (01276 31048) or Hampshire County Council's Safeguarding team (01962 876364)].
+Any such concerns must be raised without delay to the school's DSL in the first instance or to Georgina Wall, Tina Ellis, or Francesca Smith if the DSL cannot be located.
+If none of the above are available, the Chair of Governors Teresa Franzkowiak or r Hampshire County Council's Safeguarding team (01962 876364).
 There should be no delay in reporting a concern if there is risk of immediate serious harm to a child.

 Staff are reminded of their duty to report safeguarding concerns about staff.
-Any concerns or allegations must be raised without delay to the school's DSL in the first instance or to the Safeguarding Governor, Teresa Franzkowiak via the School Office if the DSL cannot be located.

-Staff should be familiar with the school's child protection policy, which is available to all staff in the Staff Handbook.
+Any concerns or allegations must be raised without delay to the school's DSL in the first instance or to Chair of Governors Teresa Franzkowiak if the DSL cannot be located.
+Staff should be familiar with the school's child protection policy, which is available to all staff from the School Office, Workroom, Teachers Shared resources or the school website.
 All staff will receive appropriate child protection training and will be provided with guidance on child safeguarding as part of their induction to the school.

-In accordance with the statutory guidance published by the Department for Education 'Keeping Children Safe in Education' (2015) all staff in Hawley Primary School are required to read Part One 'Safeguarding information for all staff' and will be provided with a copy as part of their induction to the school.
-The full document is available via the above link or from www.gov.uk in the Staff Room.
+In accordance with the statutory guidance published by the Department for Education 'Keeping Children Safe in Education', all staff in Hawley Primary who work directly with children are required to read Part One 'Safeguarding information for all staff'.
+Those staff who do not work directly with children are required, as a minimum, to read Annex A (a condensed version of Part One).
+Staff will be provided with either Part One or Annex A, as applicable, as part of their induction to the school.

-Further information is found in the guidance document 'The avoidance of unnecessary contact and allegations' in the School Office and in 'Guidance for safer working practice for those working with children and young people in education settings' (September 2015) provided by the Safer Recruitment Consortium.
+The full document is available via the above link or from www.gov.uk or available to all staff from the School Office, Workroom, Teachers Shared resources or the school website.
+Further information is found in the guidance document 'The avoidance of unnecessary contact and allegations' available from the school office and in 'Guidance for safer working practice for those working with children and young people in education settings (May 2019) provided by the Safer Recruitment consortium.